wovo/godafoss-c-/documentation/vocabulary.md

 cto

-A cto is a Compile Time Object, implemented as a struct or class that has only static functions and attributes.
+A cto is a Compile Time Object, implemented as a struct or class that has only static functions and static attributes.
+A cto is never instantiated.
+Instead, cto's are passed as template parameters to create new cto's.

+init

+Before it is used at run-time, a cto must be initialized by calling its init function.
+When a cto

 box